-Relief aid to families: Macheo provides relief through direct provision of food and non-food items to families in crisis or emergency situations.
+Relief aid to families: Macheo provides relief through cash transfer to families in crisis or emergency situations.
+The families can use this as they seem fit, thus keeping them in their role as decision-makers for their own families.
+Usually food, medicine and payments of debt are their biggest needs.
 Without this support, the family may fall deeper into a crisis or deprivation of specific needs.
 Hopefully this support enables our staff to start working on development and empowerment of the family sooner.

-3 – 3 Schooluniforms: Wearing a school uniform is compulsory in Kenya.
+3 – 2 Provision of school uniforms: Wearing a school uniform is compulsory in Kenya.
 Children who are not attending school due to lack of uniform will be provided a uniform by Macheo.

-3 – 4 Schooldesks: In many schools there is a big shortage of desks.
+3 – 3 Provision of schooldesks: In many schools there is a big shortage of desks.
 Macheo provides and distributes desks to public schools to prevent too many children having to share a desk.
 Schools can also request new children to contribute a desk to the school.
 In that case lack of desks can even hamper access to school.

 Empowerment is the true objective of our work.
 However, this can only be achieved once the people are out of the extreme poverty that overwhelms all the other daily activities.